folbricht/desync/README.md

 - `http-timeout` *DEPRECATED, see `store-options.<Location>.timeout`* - HTTP request timeout used in HTTP stores (not S3) in nanoseconds
 - `http-error-retry` *DEPRECATED, see `store-options.<Location>.error-retry` - Number of times to retry failed chunk requests from HTTP stores
 - `s3-credentials` - Defines credentials for use with S3 stores.
 Especially useful if more than one S3 store is used.
 The key in the config needs to be the URL scheme and host used for the store, excluding the path, but including the port number if used in the store URL.
+The key can also contain glob patterns, and the available wildcards are `*`, `?` and `[…]`.
+Please refer to the [filepath.Match](https://pkg.go.dev/path/filepath#Match) documentation for additional information.
 It is also possible to use a [standard aws credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) in order to store s3 credentials.
-- `store-options` - Allows customization of chunk and index stores, for example comression settings, timeouts, retry behavior and keys.
+- `store-options` - Allows customization of chunk and index stores, for example compression settings, timeouts, retry behavior and keys.
 Not all options are applicable to every store, some of these like `timeout` are ignored for local stores.
 Some of these options, such as the client certificates are overwritten with any values set in the command line.
 Note that the store location used in the command line needs to match the key under `store-options` exactly for these options to be used.
-Watch out for trailing `/` in URLs.
+As for the `s3-credentials`, glob patterns are also supported.
+A configuration file where more than one key matches a single store location, is considered invalid.
   - `timeout` - Time limit for chunk read or write operation in nanoseconds.
 Default: 1 minute.
 If set to a negative value, timeout is infinite.
   - `error-retry` - Number of times to retry failed chunk requests.
 Default: 0.
   - `error-retry-base-interval` - Number of nanoseconds to wait before first retry attempt.
 Retry attempt number N for the same request will wait N times this interval.
 Default: 0.